SciML/SciPyDiffEq.jl/README.md

 2019B, deSolve 1.2.5, and SciPy 1.3.1 after verifying negligible overhead on interop.

-(Yes, it sounds ridiculous, so run the benchmarks yourself)
+(Yes, it sounds ridiculous, so run the benchmark problems yourself in both Julia and Python to prove it.)

 #### Non-Stiff Problem 1: Lotka-Volterra